|Q:||What are the hottest trends in Silicon Valley, and how do they compare to trends in France? Which technologies are gaining or losing momentum?|

 For this project, the Netvibes dashboard identified the top 8 technology trends in Silicon Valley and explored how the shift to the "Augmented Me" economy will impact society in the future.

-The Dashboard collected over 1 million news articles exclusively coming out of the Silicon Valley and all focused on high tech, as well as social media posts from 250 top VC influencers in Silicon Valley.
+The Dashboard collected over 1 million news articles exclusively coming out of the Silicon Valley and all focused on high tech, as well as social media posts from 250 top Venture Capital (VC) influencers in Silicon Valley.

 - 8 top topics were identified: Automation & Robotics, Virtual Reality, Health, Financial Services, Gaming, Mobile, Transportation, Security and Privacy

-- Clearly those 8 Top Topics impact everyone, which led us to validate the theory of the 4th Industrial Revolution through the use of cyber-physical systems.
+- Clearly those 8 Top Topics impact everyone, which validates the theory of the 4th Industrial Revolution through the use of cyber-physical systems.
 The 4th Industrial Revolution is transforming entire systems of production, management and governance.
-We compared the impact of these Top Topics vs the theory of the 4th Industrial Revolution in order to predict what could come next.
+Netvibes compared the impact of these Top Topics vs the theory of the 4th Industrial Revolution in order to predict what could come next.

-- As we continue the transition into the new “Augmented Me” economy, there will be challenges, including disruption to labor markets caused by automation, as well as increased social tensions.
+- As the world continues its transition into the new “Augmented Me” economy, there will be challenges, including disruption to labor markets caused by automation, as well as increased social tensions.
 However, the 4th Industrial Revolution also provides great opportunities by decreasing the costs of communication and transportation and opening new markets.

 - Overall, people are optimistic about the future and new technologies on the horizon, especially around hot topics like Virtual Reality, which 88% of youth say is “very cool.”